-- (A) the date of the notice of final partnership administrative adjustment and the city and state of the office of the Internal Revenue Service that issued the notice: - (B) the year or years or other periods for which the notice of final partnership administrative adjustment was issued; - (C) clear and concise statements of each and every error that the complainant alleges to have been committed by the Commissioner in the notice of final partnership administrative adjustment.
-The assignments of error shall include issues, if any, in respect to which the burden of proof is on the United States.
-Any issues not raised in the assignments of error, or in the assignments of error in any amendment to the complaint, shall be deemed to be conceded.
-Each assignment of error shall be set forth in a separately lettered subdivision; - (D) clear and concise lettered statements of the facts on which the complainant bases the assignments of error, except with respect to those assignments of error, if any, as to which the burden of proof is on the United States: - (E) the amount of the deposit made by each partner filing the complaint; - (F) the date and place of the making of each deposit; - (G) a prayer setting forth relief sought by the complainant; - (H) the signature, mailing address, and telephone number of each complainant or of each complainant's counsel (see RCFC 83.1 regarding attorneys of record); and - (I) a copy of the notice of final partnership administrative adjustment, which shall be appended to the complaint and with which there shall be included so much of any statement accompanying the notice as is material to the issues raised by the assignments of error.
-If the notice of final partnership administrative adjustment or any accompanying statement incorporates by reference any prior notices, or other material furnished by the Internal Revenue Service, such parts thereof as are material to the assignments of error likewise shall be appended to the complaint.
+(A) the date of the notice of final partnership administrative adjustment and the city and state of the office of the Internal Revenue Service that issued the notice;

+(B) the year or years or other periods for which the notice of final partnership administrative adjustment was issued;

+(C) clear and concise statements of each and every error that the complainant alleges to have been committed by the Commissioner in the notice of final partnership administrative adjustment.
+The assignments of error must include issues, if any, in respect to which the burden of proof is on the United States.
+Any issues not raised in the assignments of error, or in the assignments of error in any amendment to the complaint, must be deemed to be conceded.
+Each assignment of error must be set forth in a separately lettered subdivision;

-Appendix F 154
+(D) clear and concise lettered statements of the facts on which the complainant bases the assignments of error, except with respect to those assignments of error, if any, as to which the burden of proof is on the United States;

+(E) the amount of the deposit made by each partner filing the complaint;

+(F) the date and place of the making of each deposit;

+(G) a prayer setting forth relief sought by the complainant;

+(H) the signature, mailing address, and telephone number of each complainant or of each complainant's counsel (see RCFC 83.1 regarding attorneys of record); and

+(I) a copy of the notice of final partnership administrative adjustment, which must be appended to the complaint and with which there must be included so much of any statement accompanying the notice as is material to the issues raised by the assignments of error.
+If the notice of final partnership administrative adjustment or any accompanying statement incorporates by reference any prior notices, or other material furnished by the Internal Revenue Service, such parts thereof as are material to the assignments of error likewise must be appended to the complaint.

-- (2) Complaints by Tax Matters Partner.
-In addition to including the information specified in paragraph (1) of this subdivision, a complaint filed by the tax matters partner during the time period specified in Code Section 6226(b) shall also contain a separate numbered paragraph stating that the complainant is the tax matters partner. - (3) Complaints by Other Partners.
-In addition to including the information specified in paragraph (1) of this subdivision, a complaint filed by a notice partner or by a 5-percent group during the time period specified in Code Section 6226(b) shall also contain: - (A) a separate numbered paragraph stating that the complainant is a notice partner or a representative of a 5-percent group (see Code Section 6226(b)(1)); - (B) a separate numbered paragraph setting forth facts establishing that the complainant satisfies the requirements of Code Section 6226(d); - (C) a separate numbered paragraph stating the name and current address of the tax matters partner; and - (D) a separate numbered paragraph stating that the tax matters partner has not filed a complaint for readjustment of partnership items within the period specified in Code Section 6226(a).
+(2) Complaints by Tax Matters Partner.
+In addition to including the information specified in paragraph (1) of this subdivision, a complaint filed by the tax matters partner during the time period specified in Code Section 6226(b) must also contain a separate numbered paragraph stating that the complainant is the tax matters partner.

+(3) Complaints by Other Partners.
+In addition to including the information specified in paragraph (1) of this subdivision, a complaint filed by a notice partner or by a 5-percent group during the time period specified in Code Section 6226(b) must also contain:

+(A) a separate numbered paragraph stating that the complainant is a notice partner or a representative of a 5-percent group (see Code Section 6226(b)(1));

+(B) a separate numbered paragraph setting forth facts establishing that the complainant satisfies the requirements of Code Section 6226(d);

+(C) a separate numbered paragraph stating the name and current address of the tax matters partner; and that the representative has been duly authorized to sign on behalf of all members of the group.

+(D) a separate numbered paragraph stating that the tax matters partner has not filed a complaint for readjustment of partnership items within the period specified in Code Section 6226(a).

 Under subdivision (d)(1)(H) above, the representative of a 5-percent group may sign a complaint on behalf of all members of the group.
-In such circumstances, the complaint shall contain a separate numbered paragraph stating that the representative has been duly authorized to sign on behalf of all members of the group.
+In such circumstances, the complaint must contain a separate numbered paragraph stating